Partnership with DCSO

 To further support the safety and security efforts of the school, Valor has a Safety & Security Committee, a Threat Assessment Team, and a Crisis Management Team.
 Members of these teams have extensive law enforcement, firefighting, and emergency management backgrounds.

 Valor takes training seriously and has partnered with Vector Solutions to provide customized, online training programs for all employees.
-Annual training occurs in such areas as Mandatory Reporting, Threat Assessment, CPR, AED, and Sexual Misconduct.
+Employees are required to have five hours of annual training in areas such as Mandatory Reporting, Threat Assessment, CPR, Online Safety, AED, Severe Bleeding, and Sexual Misconduct.

 We partner with RAVE Mobile Safety to enhance our current emergency alert system.
 The RAVE system provides alerts in the event of a snow day, early dismissal, lockdown, or other emergency alerts.
 Parents are automatically enrolled in the system and RAVE continuously synchronizes with our school database to maintain updated information.